Price-Index/.github/profile/README.md

   ↳ [Documentation](https://github.com/Price-Index/Shop-Log-Parser)

 ## License
-All of the repositories in this organization are licensed under the terms of the [MIT](https://choosealicense.com/licenses/mit/) license. \
+All of the repositories in this organization are licensed under the terms of the [MIT](https://choosealicense.com/licenses/mit/) license unless otherwise specified in that repository. \
 See [LICENSE](/LICENSE) for more details.